 Scenery + swim day (the “wow” option)

-If your kids can handle a bit of walking, do:
+If your kids can handle a bit of walking, do a nature-style day:

-- It feels like a real “we did something special” day
+- Photos + “we did something special” energy

-Best for: photos, nature lovers, families who want variety beyond the resort.
+Best for: families who want variety beyond the resort.

 Plan A: “Simple win” half day (little kids)